 Abstract: In the US Protestant Christian identity is the dominant religious identity.
 Protestant Christian identity confers status privileges, yet also creates objectionable status inequalities.
 Historical and contemporary evidence includes the unfair treatment of Mormons, Native Americans, Muslims, and other religious minorities.
 Protestant Christian supremacy also plays a significant role in bolstering anti LGBTQ prejudice, xenophobia, and white supremacy.
 Ways that Protestant Christian identity correlates with objectionable status inequalities are often neglected in contemporary political philosophy.
 This paper aims to make a modest contribution towards filling that gap.
 Some forms of inequality linked to Protestant Christian supremacy can be characterized as domination and oppression.
 Other instances include barriers to fair equality of opportunity for self-determination.
 Adapting ideas from egalitarian political philosophy I propose an analysis of objectionable status inequality rooted in Protestant Christian supremacy.
 Alan Patten’s defense of an egalitarian principle for assessing the effects of law and policy is helpful for this task.

-I am grateful to Margaret McLaren and two anonymous reviewers for Radical Philosophy for helpful comments and suggestions.

 Protestant Christian identity is the dominant religious identity in America.
 Here the concept of dominant identity is meant to identify an important source of objectionable status inequalities.
 A dominant identity in this sense often but need not correlate with a majority group.
 What matters most are power and status.
 Protestant Christian identity confers status privileges; it correlates with opportunities to serve in public office, especially at the national level; it serves as the paradigm for religious identity against which other religious identities are compared and judged; it is a significant source of exclusionary immigration policy; and it renders white supremacy, patriarchy, and anti-LGBTQ prejudices and policies more impactful.
 That a Protestant Christian identity confers privilege is especially clear-cut when it comes to electoral politics at the national level.
 Nearly half of all U.S. presidents have been Episcopalian or Presbyterian; all but two have had an affiliation with a Christian church; the US has had only two Catholic presidents.
 Protestant Christian identity is at the core of how many Americans imagine their nationality.
 Protestant Christian identity is evident in the numerous rituals in which citizens affirm their national identity and belonging in public ceremonies, such as at sporting events.
 It impacts political, legal, and moral debates about religious freedom, science education, immigration policy, the treatment of Native Americans, and foreign policy, too.
 It informs various ideologies that combine religious and political convictions, including ‘manifest destiny’, Social Darwinism, ‘the white man’s burden’, and ‘American exceptionalism’.
 Settler colonists imported Protestant Christian supremacy from Europe.
 From then until today Protestant Christian supremacy is a pervasive feature of American society.

 Ways that Protestant Christian identity correlates with objectionable status inequality are often neglected in contemporary political philosophy.
 This paper aims to make a modest contribution towards filling that gap.
 Applying familiar ways of theorizing how dominant status correlates with objectionable inequality, my aim is to show that a form of Protestant Christian supremacy in the American context is a significant source of injustice.
 Some forms of inequality linked to Protestant Christian supremacy are reasonably characterized as domination and oppression.
 Protestant Christian supremacy also undermines fair opportunities for self-determination for those who are not aligned with the dominant religious identity.